huggingface/blog/overview-quantization-transformers.md

 In this blogpost, we compared bitsandbytes and GPTQ quantization across mutliple setups.
 We saw that bitsandbytes is better suited for fine-tuning while GPTQ is better for generation.
 From this observation, one way to get better merged models would be to:

-- (1) quantize the base model using bitsandbytes
+- (1) quantize the base model using bitsandbytes (zero-shot quantization)
-- (2) fine-tune the adapters
+- (2) add and fine-tune the adapters
-- (3) merge the trained adapters to the base model
+- (3) merge the trained adapters on top of the base model or the [dequantized model](https://github.com/huggingface/peft/pull/851/files) !
 - (4) quantize the merged model using GPTQ and use it for deployment

 We hope that this overview will make it easier for everyone to use LLMs in their applications and usecases, and we are looking forward to seeing what you will build with it!